 Never underestimate the impact of sourcing and hiring the right candidates on the success of your business.
 Although hiring the right candidate is a very important aspect of business, it can be very frustrating for those involved.
 HR Directors, hiring managers and recruiters all have to figure out how to get the best candidates while reducing the time to hire.
 Unfortunately, the software that was previously designed to help streamline the hiring process has not kept up with the times.
 However, with modern hiring software, the recruitment process has been transformed from a process that was full of frustration into one that best serves the needs of businesses.

-An applicant tracking system has long been seen as one of the technologies revolutionizing how businesses recruit and retain applicants.
+A small business applicant tracking system has long been seen as one of the technologies revolutionizing how businesses recruit and retain applicants.
 A survey has found that 98% of Fortune 500 companies already use an applicant tracking system.
 Additionally, more small and medium-sized businesses are using these systems to sort out resumes to ensure that they end up with the right candidates.

-With more people applying for jobs online, using an applicant tracking system is even more important because more people might simply apply for a job because they can.
+With more people applying for jobs online, using a small business applicant tracking system is even more important because more people might simply apply for a job because they can.
 Employers need a way to sort out the serious applicants from those who are just applying because they just want to give it a shot.
-An applicant tracking system helps to retain all of the resumes that are received from open job applications in one place.
+An SMB applicant tracking system helps to retain all of the resumes that are received from open job applications in one place.
 This helps recruiters to manage the candidates in a more systematic way.

-In theory, an applicant tracking system is meant to help the best candidates rise to the top while filtering out the less suitable candidates.
+In theory, an applicant tracking system for small businesses is meant to help the best candidates rise to the top while filtering out the less suitable candidates.
 However, unless you use modern hiring recruitment software along with an applicant tracking system, this very rarely happens because sometimes the best candidates can slip through the cracks.

 At the time a candidate applies for a job online, either through free job boards or paid platforms, important information like contact details, educational background and experience are uploaded into the database.
-This information can be transferred from one part of the applicant tracking system to another as the candidates progress through the hiring stages.
+This information can be transferred from one part of the small business applicant tracking system to another as the candidates progress through the hiring stages.
 Essentially, applicant tracking systems collect and keep resumes accessible for recruiters.

 It is not uncommon for resumes to be kept even after the job that the candidate has applied to has been filled.
 This enables recruiters to fill the talent pipeline so they can find suitable candidates for different job openings at a later date.

-Some applicant tracking systems with advanced features can compare the resumes that have been submitted to the details in a job vacancy.
+Some applicant tracking systems for SMBs with advanced features can compare the resumes that have been submitted to the details in a job vacancy.
 A score is then provided to let the recruiter know how well the submitted resume matches the job description.
-Essentially, an applicant tracking system is a gatekeeper to help recruiters make the right choice.
+Essentially, an applicant tracking system for small businesses is a gatekeeper to help recruiters make the right choice.
 It accepts resumes and then scans them for specific keywords that have been provided by the recruiter to help decide whether the application should go to the next stage.

-An applicant tracking system provides important information to the recruiter as to where candidates found the job listing, i.e. whether free job boards were used or whether the candidate applied via social media.
+An applicant tracking system for small businesses provides important information to the recruiter as to where candidates found the job listing, i.e. whether free job boards were used or whether the candidate applied via social media.
 This is important data for recruiters to collect so that they can focus their efforts and resources into the best channels that bring them the biggest returns and the highest quality applicants.

 An applicant tracking system organizes information in a systematic way, which helps recruiters to handle and manage information more efficiently.
 There is no need to waste time sorting through applications because everything is ordered in a way that recruiters can find applications based on the criteria they suggest.
 This saves both time and money.

 If you have a business in the US and you employ 15 people or more, you are legally required to comply with the regulations that have been set by the Equal Employment Opportunities Commission (EEOC).
 Part of the EEOC's remit is to enforce employment discrimination laws at the federal level.
 Some of these duties include tracking the hiring data of businesses and also dealing with complaints from employees who believe that they have been discriminated against.
-Using an applicant tracking system, you can automatically collect the data that is required by the EEOC to show that your business is complying with all relevant laws and regulations.
+Using a recruiting applicant tracking system, you can automatically collect the data that is required by the EEOC to show that your business is complying with all relevant laws and regulations.